flatpak/flatpak-docs/docs/extension.rst

 .. warning::

-  Some extensions are installed automatically by the runtime based on certain conditions and these do not need be added to application manifests.
+  Some extensions are installed automatically by the runtime based on certain conditions and these do not need to be added to application manifests.
 Please see below for the purpose of extensions or extension points defined in the runtime.
 Similarly extensions created by Flatpak builder like ``.Locale, .Debug`` also do not need to be